ishaangupta2306/Word-Frequency/README.md

 Methods:

-1.fileRead(): Method to read the Input file 2.writeFile(): Method to write the information of words and their frequencies on text file 3.splitString():Helper method which extracts words from String of characters.
+1. fileRead(): Method to read the Input file
+2. writeFile(): Method to write the information of words and their frequencies on text file
+3. splitString():Helper method which extracts words from String of characters.
 Words formed by separating characters from delimiters
-4.putInTable(): Helper method to put the list of strings of words from input file into hashTable.
+4. putInTable(): Helper method to put the list of strings of words from input file into hashTable.
 And while adding also checking the  load factor each time
-5.add(): Helper method to add a word in hashTable 6.rehasing(): Helper method to resize the hashTable.
+5. add(): Helper method to add a word in hashTable
+6. rehasing(): Helper method to resize the hashTable.
 Creates a new table of double the size.
 Recalculates the indexes of inserted elements.
 And puts them into the newely designed table
-7.checkLoadFactor(): Method to check for the load factor.
+7. checkLoadFactor(): Method to check for the load factor.
 (Load factor = number of items/hashTable size).
 For optimized chaining, load factor should be less than 1